mistergjones/spaceinvadersgameclone/README.md

 ### Continued development

--   Remove the UP | DOWN functionality.
+-   Minimise the UP | DOWN movement functionality to a certain height.
+Or add collision detection should a spaceship collide with an invader.
 -   Adding shields between the Invaders and Spaceship to provide a safety barrier.
 -   Animate the Space Invaders (i.e. move their legs / arms).
 -   Adding a RESET button when a spaceship is hit to restart the game.